Industrial Production Manager Salary and Career Path

 • May 30, 2024

 Production managers ensure that the right resources are in the right place to get the job done.
-The title of production manager can mean slightly different things across various industries, but generally production managers are responsible for keeping things running smoothly.
+The title of production manager can mean slightly different things across various industries, but generally, production managers are responsible for keeping things running smoothly.
 In business and manufacturing, these professionals are called industrial production managers.
-Becoming one is an exciting way to make an impact on a large scale, as these professionals manage the operations of factories and plants that produce goods.
+Becoming one is a rewarding way to make an impact on a large scale, as these professionals manage the operations of factories and plants that produce the goods we use.

 Industrial production managers can earn a bachelor’s degree in a field such as manufacturing or business administration and pair it with in-the-field experience to develop the skills to tackle these responsibilities with confidence.